Physical Education: Subject Intent Statement:

 PE encourages collaboration and students learn how to support each other to achieve a common goal, aiming for success and through a commitment to teamwork and inclusivity; central to being a caring human being and effective citizen.
 Students learn PE in an environment where students feel inspired to strive for both individual and team excellence, always learning and developing the concepts of fairness and a sense of personal and social responsibility.

 In learning PE, students experience and develop a range of life skills and values such as resilience, respect and reflection.
 Through developing these skills students will feel in a position to be able to ensure they remain physically, mentally and socially healthy throughout their life.
 They will be about to connect their learning in PE to other disciplines such as biology, therefore further understanding the human body and its limits – in essence they will understand what it means to push the boundaries of human physiology.

-Continuous Curriculum Plan - NCFE PE:
+Continuous Curriculum Plan - NCFE Health and Fitness:

 Our Continuous Curriculum Plans (CCPs) navigate the academic journey of your child by subject from KS2 all the way up into KS5.
 They allow both staff, students and parents to be clear on what is being taught and where assessments lay in the school year, which in turn, gives students autonomy over their learning as it empowers them to prepare ahead of time.

 Please use the tool below to zoom in so that you can see the details of the curriculum in this subject.